-In terms of the Admiralty Jurisdiction Act No. 40 of 1983, A ship can be arrested in terms of claims arising under Section 2 of the Act.
+A ship can be arrested under the Admiralty Jurisdiction Act No. 40 of 1983 for claims arising under Section 2 of the Act.
 In an Action in rem filed in the Admiralty High Court of Sri Lanka, a ship can be served with a Writ of Arrest for claims arising on matters as set out in Section 2(1)(e) to (q) in the Admiralty Jurisdiction Act No. 40 of 1983.

-An application to arrest a ship is made ex-parte by filing an affidavit by the plaintiff, setting out the full claim with all the supporting documents and supported by way of a motion with a draft copy of the warrant of arrest to be issued by the judge of the High Court to the Marshal commanding him to arrest the vessel and until further orders are given by court.
+In the first instance application to arrest a ship is made ex-parte by filing an affidavit by the plaintiff, setting out his full claim with all the supporting documents and supported by way of a motion with a draft copy of the warrant of arrest to be issued by the judge of the High Court to the Marshal commanding him to arrest the vessel and until further orders are given by court.
+As a matter of practice, copy of a draft of a writ of summons in rem, a copy of the warrant of arrest to be signed by the registrar, copy of a certificate of service of the warrant of arrest by the Marshal of the High Court to be filed in court after the arrest are also filed along with the affidavit of the plaintiff.